 Mr Ang Miah Khiang was appointed as our Independent Director on 26 June 2007 and chairs the Audit Committee.
 He is also the Lead Independent Director since 19 March 2008.
 He spent the greater part of his career in the small-medium sized enterprise financing business, having held the position of Managing Director of GE Commercial Financing (Singapore) Ltd, formerly known as Heller Financial (S) Ltd. He was also concurrently regional director for GE related businesses in Asia Pacific.
-He currently holds various non-executive directorship positions and provides advisory services from time to time.

 Mr Ang is a Fellow of the Institute of Singapore Chartered Accountants and holds a Bachelor of Accountancy degree from the University of Singapore.
-He is also an independent director of Ley Choon Group Holdings Ltd, Baker Technology Ltd and PS Group Holdings Ltd.
+He is also an independent director of Baker Technology Ltd, PS Group Holdings Ltd and Soo Kee Group Limited.